Schwinger-Keldysh path integral formalism for a Quenched Quantum Inverted Oscillator: Numerical Results

 \begin{itemize} \item In FIG.\hyperref[fig:samequench]{2}, we show the dynamical behavior of the OTOC, $\mathcal{F}(t)$ for similar quench protocols chosen as the coupling, $f(t)=f_0\tanh(t)$ and frequency, $\Omega(t)=\Omega_0\tanh(t)$ of the inverted oscillator.
 Here $f_0$ and $\Omega_0$ are free parameters.
 From all sub plots it is evident that the early time behavior of OTOC is characterised by fluctuating values of OTOC such that the amplitude of these fluctuations decrease as we move further in time.
-At some time beyond the quench point $t=1$, these oscillations are completely damped and we observe an exponential rise in the value of OTOC characterising the chaotic nature of the system.
+We also observe that for time values on the order of magnitude 1, the OTOC values scale on the order of $10^3$ or $10^4$.
+Upon approximation, the growth exhibits an exponential behavior of the form: With coefficients which are found by exponential fit of the plot in FIG.\hyperref[plota]{2(c)} to be $a = 1.73 \times 10^4$, $b = 0.442$, and $c = -1.81 \times 10^4$, all of which are non-zero.
+The apparent linear region near the quench can be attributed to the saturation of the exponential rise that begins after the quench point.
+At some time beyond the quench point $t=1$, these oscillations are completely damped and we observe a linear rise in the value of OTOC characterising the chaotic nature of the system.
 Finally, once the dynamics of chosen quench protocols drive system from non-equilibrium to equilibrium, we observe that the OTOC saturates to a constant value irrespective of time.
 Now, one can choose different triggers to thermalise the dynamical behavior of $\mathcal{F}(t)$ by varying the value of coupling parameter $f_0$.
 It is evident from the plots that once $f_0$ starts to increase, the quenched coupling triggers, $\mathcal{F}(t)$ in such a way that the fluctuations tend to dampen earlier. \item Particularly in sub plot FIG.\hyperref[plota]{2(a)}, when $f_0=5.0$, we observe rapid oscillations having higher amplitude in value of $\mathcal{F}(t)$ in the region $0<t<0.8$, marked by a red background.
 As we approach quench point at $t=1$, the amplitude of these oscillations dampens marked by yellow region.
 The chosen quench protocol then starts to thermalise the system and we observe that the fluctuations completely die out at $t\approx1.6$.
 The value of $\mathcal{F}(t)$, then rises and saturates for $t>2$.
 This late time behavior of OTOC is marked by green background. \item In sub plot FIG.\hyperref[plotb]{2(b)} we observe a similar dynamical behavior in the value of $\mathcal{F}(t)$.
 However it is evident that at the chosen value of free parameter $f_0=10$, the fluctuations die out at $t\approx0.8$.
 Hence the early time behavior of OTOC is characterised by a fluctuating vale of $\mathcal{F}(t)$ marked by red background.
 This is followed by a rising value of $\mathcal{F}(t)$ for $0.8<t<1.2$, in the region around the quench point marked by a yellow background.
 Finally beyond the quench point, the rise in the value of $\mathcal{F}(t)$ is followed by thermalisation.
 This is marked by green background. \item In sub plot FIG.\hyperref[plotc]{2(c)}, we increase the free parameter to $f_0=15$.
 We again observe fluctuations in value of $\mathcal{F}(t)$, although dying away at $t\approx0.5$.
 Most of the early time behavior of OTOC is characterised by fluctuations which dampen for $0<t<0.8$, marked by a red background.
 Near to the quench point, in the region $0.8<t<1.2$, we again observe a rising behavior in value of OTOC, marked by a yellow background.
 The late time behavior evidently shows a trend of thermalisation in the value of $\mathcal{F}(t)$, for the region $t>1.2$, marked by a green background.
 For this parameters we extract the quantum Lyapunov exponent, by plotting logarithm of $\mathcal{F}(t)$ with respect to time.